dscpe/dscpe.github.io/pilot.md

 #### Program Tuition

-Tuition costs for the Pilot cohort is covered by a gift from Elsevier.
+Tuition costs for the Fall 2022 cohort is covered by a gift from Elsevier.
 <br>

 #### Application